DAVID GRUBER, PhD

 JUSTIN RICHARD, PhD

-TEACHING AND RESEARCH POST-DOCTORAL FELLOW, UNIVERSITY OF RHODE ISLAND
+ASsistant professor, UNIVERSITY OF RHODE ISLAND

-Richard’s research focuses on using minimally invasive techniques, such as behavioral observations, ultrasound, and the analysis of exhale samples, to improve our understanding of beluga whale reproductive biology and to develop tools that will allow researchers to effectively monitor wild beluga populations.
+His research focuses on using minimally invasive techniques, such as behavioral observations, ultrasound and the analysis of exhale samples, to improve our understanding of beluga whale reproductive biology and to develop tools that will allow researchers to effectively monitor wild beluga populations.
 The study of trained belugas in aquariums is essential to this research as it provides knowledge that would be logistically impossible to attain from wild belugas.